pachasaheb55/QuotationProject/README.md

 	<img width="750" alt="home" src="https://user-images.githubusercontent.com/80810225/119461092-fe898b80-bd5c-11eb-8efa-16a9b4b020ff.PNG">

-2. Create Quote- By clicking on QUICK QUOTE button customer will navigated to http://localhost:8000/quote/createQuote/ and cansee the create quote page with all the 3 forms.
+2. Create Quote- By clicking on QUICK QUOTE button customer will navigated to http://localhost:8000/quote/createQuote/ and can see the create quote page with all the 3 forms.

 	<img width="750" alt="create-quote" src="https://user-images.githubusercontent.com/80810225/119462202-17467100-bd5e-11eb-8c66-3da44e49ec5d.PNG">

    Now user can enter the required details for the quote to create and click on the GET QUTOE button for getting the quotation price.
-Below are the example screensshots
+Below are the example screenshots

-   >ScreenShot 1: Successful Quote
+   >Screenshot 1: Successful Quote

 	![example2](https://user-images.githubusercontent.com/80810225/119464558-79a07100-bd60-11eb-90ea-ee0faa5992a3.png)

-   >Screenshot 2: successful Quote
+   >Screenshot 2: Successful Quote

    	![exampl-1](https://user-images.githubusercontent.com/80810225/119464670-99d03000-bd60-11eb-82f2-2b9348388ade.png)